ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/ClusterConfig.rst

 ClusterConfig.json
 ==================

-The */config/ClusterConfig.json* file configures all objects in a cluster, including input and output adapters.
+The */config/ClusterConfig.json* file configures all objects in a :ref:`cluster<cluster-term>`, including :ref:`nodes<node-term>`, input and output :ref:`adapters<adapter-term>`.
+:ref:`tenants<tenancy-term>`,
+and :ref:`Zookeeper<zookeeper-term>`.
+To increase the compute power of the Kamanja environment, you can add new nodes to a cluster or you can add additional clusters.

 Because of the complexity of the file, some sections are documented on separate reference pages: